NordicHPC/sonar/README.md

 /cluster/bin/sonar ps >> ${output_directory}/${HOSTNAME}.csv
 ```

-This produces ca. 25-50 MB data per day on Saga (using mostly the old v0.5.0 file format), 5-20 MB
+This produces ca. 25-50 MB data per day on Saga (using mostly the old v0.5.0 output format), 5-20 MB
-on Fox (including login and interactive nodes), using the new v0.8.0 file format), and 10-20MB per
+on Fox (including login and interactive nodes), using the new v0.8.0 output format), and 10-20MB per
 day on the UiO ML nodes (all interactive), with significant variation.
 Being text data, it
 compresses extremely well.